How 1inch protects users from front-running

 A unique feature, ‘virtual rates’, protects users making swaps on 1inch from front-running attacks.

 Many users swapping tokens on automated market maker (AMM) exchanges have knowingly or unknowingly been impacted by front-running attacks.
-The 1inch Liquidity Protocol has a unique feature that helps protect users from these kinds of attacks, ensuring users get the most out of every trade.
+The 1inch Liquidity Protocol, which powers swaps on 1inch, has a unique feature that helps protect users from these kinds of attacks, ensuring users get the most out of every trade.

 A front-running attack occurs when a malicious user observes a swap transaction after it is broadcast but before it is finalized and reorders transactions to benefit themselves.
 Commonly, a miner or bot will place their own transaction immediately in front of the pending transaction.
 Front-running is a form of blockchain extractable value, which has resulted in an estimated $28.8 mln profit for those front-runners in the last two years alone.